-Andrew Rosindell M.P. is the Conservative Member of Parliament for the constituency of Romford.
+Andrew Rosindell has been the Conservative Member of Parliament for the constituency of Romford since 2001.

 Andrew was elected to the House Commons in 2001 as the Member of Parliament for Romford and recorded the highest swing to the Conservatives, defeating the incumbent Member of Parliament, Eileen Gordon M.P.
 (Labour) with a swing of 9.2, achieving a majority of 5,977.
 It was the first seat to return to the Conservatives after the Labour landslide and Mr. Blair’s election of 1997.
-In 2004, Andrew was appointed as a Vice–Chairman of the Conservative Party.
+Andrew has held his incumbency in all 4 subsequent elections, and in 2017 achieved his highest majority yet with a 60 per cent vote share.

 History of Parliamentary Positions